goschtl/zope/zopetoolkit/doc/source/about/concepts.rst

     a CMS based on Zope 2 and the CMF.

 Zope Toolkit
-    the collection of Zope Toolkit core libraries.
+    the collection of Zope Toolkit libraries.
 Neither includes the ZMI nor includes a particular way to create a project.

 Zope Toolkit release
     a set of Zope Toolkit library versions that have been tested to work